AccelerateHS/accelerate-io/README.md

 </div>

-This repository contains several packages providing efficient conversion routines between a range of data formats and Accelerate arrays.
+Efficient conversion routines between Accelerate arrays and a range of data formats.

 For details on Accelerate, refer to the [main repository][GitHub].